 Payload: An encrypted and packed protobuf encoding of the SubPacket protobuf.
 Only the SubPacket is encrypted, while headers are not.
 This allows the option of eventually allowing nodes to route packets without knowing anything about the encrypted payload.
-For more information, see the encryption and protobufs documentation.
+For more information, see the encryption and Protobuf API Reference.
 Any data past the maximum length is truncated.

 Carrier-Sense Multiple Access with Collision Avoidance (CSMA/CA)

 Meshtastic adopts CSMA/CA, similar as to what is used in WiFi.
 This means that all transmitters must perform Channel Activity Detection (CAD) before attempting to transmit.
 If the channel is considered busy, the node will wait until it is not anymore.
 Since once the channel becomes idle multiple nodes might want to start transmitting, a node has to wait a random multiple of slot times.
 The slot time is the time needed to reliably perform CAD.
 The amount of slot times to wait is randomly picked from a contention window (CW), which size depends on the current channel utilization.
 The contention window is larger for a higher channel utilization, in order to limit the chance of collisions.

 This layer adds reliable messaging between the node and its immediate neighbors only.